Rajkamal Choudhary: Early life

-Until passing matriculation, Rajkamal was religious (as he was brought up in strict Maithil Brahmin family).
+Until passing matriculation, Rajkamal was religious.
 He could easily recite hymns from Geeta and Durga Saptshati.
 His father wanted him to be an obedient son and a Brahmin with values.
 To inculcate these values in Rajkamal, he would use- order, preaching and beating.
 While preaching, his father would give him an example of a son who got burnt alive on the deck of a ship while obeying the orders of his father.
 Rajkamal would find such examples ridiculous and loathsome.

 Education

 Rajkamal passed his matriculation examination in 1947 from Nawada high school in Bihar.
 After that he moved to Patna and got himself admitted to B.N.
 College Patna in Bihar in Intermediate (arts) program.
 He lived in B.N.
 College hostel where he got more inclined towards literature and started reading about painting and started drawing.
 He was quick to make friends with strangers.
 Girls would be easily attracted to him.
 This is where he met a girl named Shobhana and fell in love with her.
 Shobhna's father was transferred to Bhagalpur and as a result Shobhana moved away from Patna.
 To be with Shobhana, he left intermediate (arts) program at B. N. College and moved to Bhagalpur and got himself enrolled in Intermediate (commerce) program at Marwari College in Bhagalpur in 1948.
 For many distractions that came to Rajkamal at that time, he could not successfully complete his intermediate (commerce) program at Bhagalpur and got himself enorolled at Gaya College.
 He finished his Intermediate (commerce) and then Bachelors in (commerce) in 1954.